Jan 8, 1907 - Sept 19, 1951

 The election of Lazaro Cardenas to a six year term in 1934 was a move to the left for Mexico.
 Esperanza entered the Dept of Education early in his term, perhaps 1936.
 In 1941 Henry says she is one of the chief secretaries in the Dept of Education (letter 8-20-1941).
 From the letterhead she uses, she is working for the head of publications.
 Fritz Pohle ("Das Mexikanische Exil") says - "the educational system and the Ministry of Education itself became the stronghold of the Left under the Cárdenas administration. ...The new state textbooks were filled with revolutionary pathos, the schools sang the 'Internationale' and raised the red flag next to the national flag."

 The earliest known reference to a professional relationship between Esperanza and Lombardo Toledano is from 1938.
-The Liga Pro Cultura Alemana convened a series of lectures from April 23, 1938 to June 3, 1938 of six Mexican intellectuals on the subject of the True German Culture.
+The Liga Pro Cultura Alemana convened a series of lectures from April to June 1938 of six Mexican intellectuals on the subject of the True German Culture.
 Vicente Lombardo Toledano led off with Goethe.
 A compiled book resulted.
-The stenographer was Esperanza Lopez Mateos (per Kießling, Wolfgang, "Brücken nach Mexiko").
+The stenographer was Esperanza Lopez Mateos (per Wolfgang Kießling, "Brücken nach Mexiko").

-The SEP, Secretaria de Educacion Publica, loaned many resources to the LPC, the Liga Pro de Cultura Alemana.
+The SEP, Secretaria de Educacion Publica, where Esperanza was a secretary, loaned many resources to the LPC, the Liga Pro de Cultura Alemana.
 Liga Pro was a League of German culture, actual translation, in Mexico, specifically anti-nazi.
-It held a series of lectures at government expense with many government speakers on real German culture as opposed to the nazi sickness.
-It was strongly supported by the SEP and Lombardo Toledano.
+It held a series of lectures at government expense with many government speakers on real German culture as opposed to the nazi aberration.
+It was strongly supported by Lombardo Toledano.
 It was founded by Heinrich Guttman, a German immigrant, inspired by the communist Popular Front, an attempt to ally all political groups against naziism.
 In Mexico Gutmann was a journalist and photographer who had photos published in Life and other American magazines.
 In Germany he had been an editor of a tabloid.
 He claimed to be an editor of Vorwarts, Traven's early publisher.(Pohle)

 Before he started Liga Pro, in 1937 Gutmann founded Editorial Masas, a communist allied publisher.
 He used the same post office box for both organizations, Apartado 8092, 30 Donceles.

 One of the authors that Editorial Masas had published was a Salvadoran named Geoffrey Rivas who had translated a text of Marx and Engels from German to Spanish in 1938.
-Also that year he translated from German to Spanish and published, possibly on his own imprint, an unauthorized version of Traven's "Rebellion of the Hanged".
+Also that year he translated from German to Spanish and published, with a previously unknown publisher, possibly his own imprint, an unauthorized version of Traven's "Rebellion of the Hanged."
 Bruno Traven is listed as author.
 It was on Editorial Masas letterhead in 1939 that Esperanza first inquired of Alfred Knopf about film rights to the B. Traven novels Bridge and Rebellion, which by all published accounts was the beginning of her relationship with Traven.

-Trotsky had been killed by a lone assassin directly authorized by Stalin in his study near Mexico City on August 20, 1940.
+Trotsky had been killed in his study on August 20, 1940 by a lone assassin directly authorized by Stalin.
 There had been a previous elaborate attempt on May 24, 1940 that nearly succeeded by two dozen attackers led by the artist David Alfaro Siqueiros.
 Several of the attackers were members of LEAR, the artist's collective, and they used the LEAR workshop as a staging area.
 Trotsky and Toledano had been in a bitter hostile press feud since the moment he arrived in 1937.
 Trotsky without any reservation considered his main enemy in Mexico to be Lombardo Toledano creating the political environment of assassination.

 The American liberal magazine The Nation had printed an article by Harry Block with the GPU (Stalin's secret intelligence) cover story that the botched assassination was actually a fake attack instigated by Trotsky himself -